risk-first/website/Coding-Bets.md

 ## Raising The Stakes

-A lot of businesses thrive by minimising the bet.
-For example, the houses being constructed near me aren't all _exactly_ the same, but there are about eight or so variations.
-By doing the same thing over and over, they really minimise the risk of doing it wrong.
+A lot of businesses thrive by lowering the stakes.
+For example, the houses being constructed near me have only eight or so different basic models.
+By building the same thing over and over they really minimise the risk of doing it wrong.  _Novelty_ is a source of risk.

 But software isn't like this.
 Largely, we aren't building the exact same thing over and over.
-If we were, there would be a library for it, and we would be out of a job.
-Programmers are there for the novelty, and the novelty is the source of uncertainty and therefore risk.
+Computers handle the repetition - coders are there for the novelty.

 What if you _are_ building the same cookie-cutter things over-and-over?
 Perhaps it's time to change the bet?
 By using new tools or techniques you would increase the risk, but also the reward would be to learn something new.
+Alternatively, _build the library_ that automates the drudge-work so you can re-focus on the areas of risk.

-[The Purpose Of The Development Team](Purpose-Development-Team) article takes this idea further: that everything we do in development is about managing a balance of risks.
+[The Purpose Of The Development Team](Purpose-Development-Team.md) article takes this idea further: that everything we do in a development team is about managing a balance of risks across the portfolio of an entire team's efforts.